sean3142/rhcsa/13-Basic-Storage-Partitioning.md

 [sean@rhel-1 rhcsa]# parted /dev/vda mklabel msdos
 [sean@rhel-1 rhcsa]# parted /dev/vda mkpart primary 1 101M
 ```
+Tip: Use -1 for the end position to utilise the whole partition.
+You will need to enter the parted shell or escape the '-' symbol.
 #### gpt Table
 The newer scheme, gpt doesn't need a _type_ specified.
 However a name is mandatory and should be given in the 1st argument after the `mkpart` subcommand.
 ```